IDMNYU/IdeationPrototypingSP21McDermott/Week01.md

 * Short [survey](https://forms.gle/WwnpWZNnehF5cuLT7)

 #### /LAB/
-* Surrealist drawing exercises, brainstorms and warmups.
+* Surrealist drawing warm-ups: automatic drawing and mark making:
+"On a blank piece of paper, draw continuously for several minutes without thinking about what you are going to draw.
+Let your hand flow freely over the paper without self-censorship.” (ie, tap into subconscious)
-* Drawing from life exercises and warm-ups: Contour Drawings and Portraits.
+* Drawing from life warm-ups: Blind Contour Drawings and Portraits.
+Contour drawing requires you to draw without every taking your pencil off the page.
+This forces you to trace the contour or edge of what you are attempting to draw, very closely with your eyes.
+A key step to learning to draw is learning to work.
 * [Drawing from life continued:](https://docs.google.com/presentation/d/1MHiHcBDQXBgjmypV4PT2QLLm_lzt8LmsfWPsLNYBFcg/edit?usp=sharing) <-- slides

 #### /ASSIGNMENTS/